 I’ve been looking forward to making a post about why blogging is really helpful for me.
-Many people don’t take me seriously when I share with them that I have my own website and that I write about things that some people look forward to read.
+Many people don’t take me seriously when I share with them that I have my own blog and that I like being able to write my thoughts in it.

 And so, I wanted to say what I felt about it.

 I’ve learned so much in writing.
 This is where I get to be who I am and be around those people who share the same sentiments with me.
 I learned from you guys too.

 So, I thought, why not make a post about the things that I’ve learned throughout the months of my blogging career.
 I landed this post idea with Pooja, of lifesfinewhine.com, and we gave it a shot as our second collaboration together.
 You can find our first one below:

 In this post, you’ll read about every 5 things that Pooja and I learned throughout our blogging journey, respectively, and I hope that you share with us what you’ve learned from your writing journey too. 🙂

 With blogging, you are not limited to people in just your city/state.country.
 One of the best parts about blogging is that you get to connect with people all over the world, and it doesn’t limit you from connecting with people from just one area.

 What that helped me learn was that no matter where you go, you will always find someone you can connect and engage with.
 You just need to be open and step out of your comfort zone a little bit.

 Blogging is a lot more difficult than people think it is.
 People always assume that things that people do on the Internet are for some reason easier than things that are done in real life, but that is really not true.